DylanVann/react-native-fast-image/README.md

 If true will fallback to using `Image`.
 In this case the image will still be styled and laid out the same way as `FastImage`.

+---

+### `tintColor?: number | string`

+If supplied, changes the color of all the non-transparent pixels to the given color.

 ## Static Methods

 ### `FastImage.preload: (source[]) => void`